Atomk/chess-js/README.md

 chess-js
 =======

-The chess game everyone knows and loves, in pure vanilla JavaScript.
+The chess game everyone knows and loves, in vanilla JavaScript.
 [Try it out!](https://atomk.github.io/chess-js/)

 ## To-do
 - Button to restart game